SynxFlow/SynxFlow/docs/source/index.rst

 Welcome to synxflow's documentation
 =================================

-SynxFlow: Simulating Mass Movement and Flood Inundation for Multi-hazard Risk Assessment554080
+SynxFlow: Simulating Mass Movement and Flood Inundation for Multi-hazard Risk Assessment

 .. toctree::
    :caption: Table of Content:
-775075

    about
    quickstart